bsarah/pipeline/README.md

      -r R                   please specify the path to where R is installed.
 Version should be >= 3.2.0

      -i Infernal            please specify the path to where Infernal is installed.
 Version should be >= 1.1.1

-##Further parameters:

-choose -k for contact information and citation, -v to see the version information and -h to display this help message.
+     -k 		    for contact information and citation

+     -v 		    see version information

+     -h 		    display that help message